karanmann/polling-fullstack/README.md

 ### Endpoints:

 - #### POST /poll
   When a person creates a poll and adds a topic and options to vote for.
-Each poll gets a pollId that is used to identify that poll.
+Each poll gets a \_id that is used to identify that poll.
+Also unique id is generated  for every option in the poll.

 - #### GET /poll/:id
-  Shows the topic and the options to vote for of a specific poll (through its pollId).
+  Shows the topic and the options to vote for of a specific poll (through its \_id).

 - #### POST /finishedPoll
   When a user votes on the options by giving them objections points.
-The pollId is sent to the backend to identify it.
-A unique id is generated for every option in the poll (pollOptionId) which is connected to the pollOptions in the Poll-model.
+The poll's \_id is sent to the FinishedPoll to connect it to the poll it belongs to.
+There, the property is called pollId.
+The same is happening for each option's \_id.
+It's called pollOptionId in the FinishedPoll-model.

 - #### GET /finishedpoll/:pollId
   Shows the results from a specific poll.

 ### Frontend

-The frontend is built with seven routers: Landing page, Create poll, Polling Link, Voting, Voting results, About and Systemic consensing.
+The frontend is built with seven routes: Landing page, Create poll, Polling Link, Voting, Voting results, About and Systemic consensing.
-The Create poll router has all the steps to create the poll and each step is conditionally rendered, 3 views in total.
+The Create poll route has all the steps to create the poll and each step is conditionally rendered, 3 views in total.
 The rest of the routers only have one view per router.

 We are using redux to store a created poll before it is sent to the backend.
 However, when a person is voting we use the internal state before we send the votes to the backend since redux wasn't really needed.